yourGrand/inst_hashtag_scraper/README.md

 ## Overview

 This project is a Python script that allows you to scrape Instagram posts under a specific hashtag from business accounts in the category "Restaurant."
-The script uses the Selenium and selenium-wire to interact with the Instagram website and collect data about the posts, including post text, likes, comments, and date of publication.
+The script uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) and [Selenium Wire](https://github.com/wkeeling/selenium-wire) to interact with the Instagram website and collect data about the posts, including post text, likes, comments, and date of publication.

 ## Requirements

 - Python 3.x
 - Google Chrome web browser

+### Disclaimer

+- This script has been tested and verified to work on macOS Ventura 13.4.1.
+While it may work on other operating systems, we cannot guarantee full compatibility.
+Use it on other platforms at your own risk.

+- This project is intended for educational and personal use only.
+Scraping data from websites without permission may violate their terms of service.
+Use this script responsibly and at your own risk.

 ## Installation